“Ace The IELTS” is here!

 Today I have a BIG ANNOUNCEMENT to make: “Ace the IELTS” eBook is finally released!

 Interested?
 Click here and read more about it.
 Not interested?
-Don”t worry, free stuff will keep coming.
-The whole idea is that the book will help you study and sales will help me make this site a better place.
+Don’t worry, the free stuff will keep coming.
+The whole idea is that the book will help you study and its sales will help me make this site a better place.

 Let’s continue with the Writing tips, because I have more of them for you.

-In Writing Task 2 you receive a topic and you have to write an essay of 250 words.
+In the Writing Task 2 you will receive a topic and you will have to write an essay of 250 words.

-This task has more weight than Writing 1.
-It also takes longer - 40 minutes, when Writing 1 takes only 20 minutes.
+This task has more weight than the Writing task 1.
+It also takes longer – 40 minutes, whereas Writing task 1 takes only 20 minutes.

-The topic of essay can be one of 3 possible types: description of opinion, argument or social problem.
+The topic of an essay can be one of 3 possible types: a description of an opinion, an argument or a social problem.

-Any essay you write on any topic must have structure - you receive (or loose :() points for it.
-Structure means at least 4 paragraphs (5 is better).
-First paragraph is introductory, the next two or three is the actual essay - its body, and the last one for conclusion.
+Any essay you write on any topic must have structure – you can receive (or lose :() points for it.
+Structure means having at least 4 paragraphs (5 is better).
+The first paragraph is introductory, the next two or three are the actual essay body, and the last one is the conclusion.

 The first thing to do is to understand what kind of topic is before you.